 RMA may also take action following an investigation, even if the alleged conduct did not rise to the level of prohibited or unlawful conduct.

 iii.
 Confidentiality

-RMA shall respect the privacy of all individuals involved in a report or investigation of prohibited conduct.
+RMA shall respect the privacy of all individuals involved in a report or investigation of prohibited conduct to the greatest extent possible.
 Limited disclosures may be necessary.

 iv.
 Appeal